 The 504 loan program is a long-term financing tool for economic development within a community.
 The 504 program provides growing businesses with long-term, fixed-rate financing for major fixed assets, such as land or buildings, through a certified development company (CDC).
 A CDC is a nonprofit corporation set up to contribute to the economic development of its community.
 CDCs work with the SBA and private-sector lenders to provide financing to small businesses.
 There are about 270 CDCs nationwide.
-Each CDC covers a specific geographic area (SBA, 2004).
+Each CDC covers a specific geographic area (SBA, 2006).

-Typically, a 504 project includes a loan from a private-sector lender covering up to 50 percent of the project cost, a loan from the CDC (backed by a 100 percent SBAguaranteed debenture) covering up to 40 percent of the cost, and a contribution of at least 10 percent equity from the small business being helped.
-The SBA-backed loan from the CDC is usually subordinate to the private loan, which has the effect of insulating the private lender from loss in the event of default.
-Generally, a business must create or retain one job for every \$50,000 provided by the SBA.
-The maximum SBA debenture is \$1,000,000 for meeting the job creation criteria or a community development goal and \$1,300,000 for meeting a public policy goal.
-Current public policy goals recognized by the SBA are: business district revitalization, expansion of exports, expansion of minority business development, rural development, enhanced economic competition, restructuring because of federally mandated standards or policies, changes necessitated by federal budget cutbacks, expansion of small business concerns owned and controlled by veterans, and expansion of small business concerns owned and controlled by women (SBA, 2004).
+Typically, a 504 project includes a loan from a private-sector lender covering up to 50 percent of the project cost, a loan from the CDC (backed by a 100 percent SBA-guaranteed debenture) covering up to 40 percent of the cost, and a contribution of at least 10 percent equity from the small business being helped.
+The SBA-backed loan from the CDC is usually subordinate to the private loan, which has the effect of insulating the private lender from loss in the event of default (see SBA, 2006 for more on the 504 program).

-5. The hypotheses, data, and empirical strategy
+6. The hypotheses, data, and empirical strategy

-One method likely to reduce the costs of asymmetric information based credit rationing is to reduce the amount of asymmetric information in these credit markets [especially for firms in low-income areas].
+One method likely to reduce the costs of asymmetric information based credit rationing is to reduce the amount of asymmetric information in these credit markets [especially for firms in high-minority areas].
 One very practical method for doing this is to encourage lenders to make [profitable] loans that they would not otherwise make.
 And, in so doing the lender develops a "relationship" with the borrower.
 This relationship allows for the collection of borrower-specific information at a relatively low cost through basic monitoring of the loan.
-This reduces future levels of asymmetric information and reduces credit rationing by fostering a relationship between the low-income area small business and the lending entity.
+This reduces future levels of asymmetric information and reduces credit rationing by fostering a relationship between the high-minority area small business and the lending entity.

-It also encourages the lender to "learn" more about the low-income area in general and increases the likelihood of the lending bank making additional loans in that area.
+It also encourages the lender to "learn" more about the high-minority area in general and increases the likelihood of the lending bank making additional loans in that area.
 This is the [positive] information externality effect discussed in Lang and Nakamura (1993).
-SBA guaranteed lending may increase the level of local bank credit available to small firms in low-income markets by decreasing the amount of firm specific asymmetric information in the local financial market and by increasing the positive information externality associated with learning about the low-income area.
+SBA guaranteed lending may increase the level of local bank credit available to small firms in high-minority markets by decreasing the amount of firm specific asymmetric information in the local financial market and by increasing the positive information externality associated with learning about the high-minority area.